Andrew2077/Wordle_in_CMD/README.md

 ## **How to play**
 - all wordle games are the same just guess words know to the game

+- here give [my wordle](Wordle.exe) a try

 - here's an example for winning the game